 Answer: Public Cloud – In simple terms, it’s a hosting solution where your data is stored in the provider’s data center.
 He is accountable for maintaining and manage the data center and is being shared with other organizations.
 Salesforce is a public cloud.

-Download Salesforce interview Questions and Answers PDF
+Latest Salesforce interview Questions and Answers PDF free easy download

 Join our free demo on Salesforce training to know how it helps to get into Salesforce Administrator and Developer roles.
 We have 10+ years experience faculty as instructors, join the free live webinar and interact today!

 - What is a private cloud?
 [Visit this page regularly for latest Admin, Developer and LWC interview questions]

 Answer: These reside on a company infrastructure only; the company is responsible for maintaining and upgrading it over time and is not shared between any other organization.